Udarthegreat/My-ideas/UI_bits.md

     height: 90vh;
 }
 ```
-next we have `L1`, `L2` and `L3` which place them selves in the grid that `links_area` creates and define their own css grids for the actual link sections
+next we have `L1`, `L2` and `L3` which place them selves in the grid that `links_area` creates and define their own CSS grids for the actual link sections
 ```CSS
 .L1 {
     display: grid;